Led Zeppelin Albums Ranked From Worst To Best – The Ultimate Guide

 Celebration Day (2012)

 Well done, everybody.
 Zeppelin's Ahmet Ertegun-honouring O2 Arena reunion show was a triumph, final proof that, if necessary, Zeppelin could still do Zeppelin.
 Jason Bonham was an admirable substitute for his late father.
 Everyone had a terrific time, and the Celebration Day double CD (and DVD, and triple vinyl) provides the ultimate souvenir of the occasion for all that attended.
 Were they as good as they ever were?
 No, they were not.
 Obviously.

 The soundtrack to the film.
-Madison Square Garden 1973; and a certain amount of bloat has occurred since the 1972 tour captured on How The West Was Won.
-It's unequivocal that the version of Rock 'N' Roll that opens proceedings is nothing short of magnificent, a herd of stampeding Status Quos would be hard pressed to dent its hide, but Dazed And Confused goes on for 27 minutes.
-Obviously in the film there's a load of mad stuff with swords to take your mind off of how much of your life is slipping away as Page assaults his Les Paul with a violin bow, but without benefit of visuals, it tends to drag.
+It's Madison Square Garden 1973 and a certain amount of bloat has occurred since the 1972 tour captured on How The West Was Won.
+For sure, the version of Rock 'N' Roll that opens proceedings is nothing short of magnificent – a herd of stampeding Status Quos would be hard pressed to dent its hide – but Dazed And Confused goes on for 27 minutes.
+In the film, there's a load of mad stuff with swords and a rampaging Peter Grant to take your mind off of how much of your life is slipping away as Page assaults his Les Paul with a violin bow, but without benefit of visuals, it tends to drag.
 Moby Dick?
 Ditto.

 Indeed, it's a long way down the list for a bumper bundle of raw, unexpurgated Zeppelin in their prime, and yes, there are electrifying performances, both live and in session here, but what's lacking is the essential punch Page's production brings to proceedings across the superior studio works in between here and their best.
 On the up side there are unreleased songs, but no one need hear their version of Eddie Cochran's Something Else.
 A recording that couldn't sound clumsier if they were wearing Victorian diving suits and boxing gloves.